Addams Family Values: Critical response

 Addams Family Values was well received, garnering significantly better reviews than the first film.
-On review aggregation website Rotten Tomatoes, the film received an approval rating of 75% based on 114 reviews, with an average rating of 6.7/10.
+On review aggregation website Rotten Tomatoes, the film received an approval rating of 76% based on 115 reviews.
 The site's critical consensus reads: "New, well-developed characters add dimension to this batty satire, creating a comedy much more substantial than the original".
 On Metacritic, the film has a weighted average score of 61 out of 100 based on 21 critics, indicating "generally favorable" reviews.
 Audiences surveyed by CinemaScore gave the film an average grade of "B+" on an A+ to F scale, a grade up from the "B" earned by the previous film.

 Janet Maslin of The New York Times wondered if "the making of this sequel was sheer drudgery for all concerned", then answered herself by writing: "There's simply too much glee on the screen, thanks to a cast and visual conception that were perfect in the first place and a screenplay by Paul Rudnick that specializes in delightfully arch, subversive humor".
 Leonard Klady of Variety was slightly less enthusiastic than Maslin: "It remains perilously slim in the story department, but glides over the thin ice with technical razzle-dazzle and an exceptionally winning cast".
 Richard Schickel, writing for Time, was even less enthusiastic than Klady, calling the film "an essentially lazy movie, too often settling for easy gags and special effects that don't come to any really funny point".
 Both Gene Siskel and Roger Ebert had disliked the first film.
-Siskel gave Addams Family Values a mixed review and accused Sonnenfeld of caring more about how the film looks than how the jokes play.
+Siskel gave Addams Family Values a mixed review and accused Barry Sonnenfeld of caring more about how the film looks than how the jokes play.
 Ebert gave the film three stars out of four and thought that, unusually for a sequel, it improved upon its predecessor.
 He enjoyed the various subplots and recommended the film.

 Accolades

-The film was nominated for an Academy Award in the category Best Art Direction (Ken Adam, Marvin March), but lost to Schindler's List; and Huston was nominated for the 1993 Golden Globe Award for Best Actress – Motion Picture Musical or Comedy for her performance as Morticia, a reprise of her Golden Globe-nominated performance in the 1991 original.
-The film also won a Golden Raspberry Award for Worst Original Song for the Tag Team track "Addams Family (Whoomp!)".
+The film was nominated for an Academy Award in the category Best Art Direction (Ken Adam, Marvin March), but lost to Schindler's List at the 66th Academy Awards; and Huston was nominated for the 1993 Golden Globe Award for Best Actress – Motion Picture Musical or Comedy for her performance as Morticia Addams at the 51st Golden Globes, a reprise of her Golden Globe-nominated performance in the 1991 original.
+The film also won a Golden Raspberry Award for Worst Original Song for the Tag Team track "Addams Family (Whoomp!)" at the 14th Golden Raspberry Awards.
 Addams Family Values was nominated for AFI's 100 Years...100 Laughs.
-In 2016, James Charisma of Playboy ranked the film #15 on a list of 15 Sequels That Are Way Better Than The Originals.
+In 2016, James Charisma of Playboy ranked the film #15 on a list of "15 Sequels That Are Way Better Than The Originals".